Biskop256/IoT-desktop/README.md

 - Go to Tools > Options > Interpreter and choose "MicroPython (RP2040)".
 Click "Ok" and Thonny will try to automatically find the port after which you're connected to the Pico W.

 ### Uploading the code
 Download the .py files in this repository.
-If you're connected to the Pico W, you'll see the files inside  it in the panel on the left in Thonny.
+If you're connected to the Pico W in yhonny, you'll see it in the file explorer panel on the left in Thonny.
 Do the following:
-- Open the code files and choose Files > Save As
+- Open the code files in Thonny and choose Files > Save As
 - Pick the Pico W in order to upload it
 - The file simple.py is not written by me, but it's a library for MicroPython which didn't work for me with this interpreter.
 If the same is true for you, you'll need to create a directory "umqtt" in the Pico W and upload simple.py to it.
 - If you want to test the code or write something yourself, wait with uploading boot.py.
 It's a file which runs automatically when the Pico W starts, meaning you won't be able to connect the Pico W to Thonny and see the files inside after it's been uploaded.